-- A message tree is provided to summarize diagnostics and to provide additional information (like tool tips).
+- A Model Information Tree provides access to all model data.
+With a Context menu the detailed access to these data is enabled.
+In combination with a Reference Tree a powerful tool to inspect complex data relations is available - A message tree is provided to summarize diagnostics and to provide additional information (like tool tips).
 The dialog provides parsing of the PERMAS protocol file.
-There is a direct relation to model entities mentioned in the diagnostics. - Information about the model is provided by a tree view of all processed input files. - VisPER can be configured to submit a PERMAS batch job. - Imported results and the related postprocessing model can be exported to other formats (like MEDINA or HyperView).
+There is a direct relation to model entities mentioned in the diagnostics. - VisPER can be configured to submit a PERMAS batch job. - Imported results and the related postprocessing model can be exported to other formats (like MEDINA or HyperView).

-VisPER contains a complete set of post-processing functions, e.g.:
+VisPER contains a complete set of post-processing